samschaf/team_Methylhomies/data/README.md

-This folder contains data used in the project and detailed description of thee data
+This folder contains data used in the project and detailed description of the data

 Subdivisions:
 - [Raw Data](https://github.com/STAT540-UBC/team_Methylhomies/tree/master/data/raw_data)